Space Age: 2010s to present: New Space competition

-Elon Musk has the stated that the main reason he founded SpaceX is to make humanity a multiplanetary species, and cites reasons for doing it including: To ensure the long-term continuation of our species and protecting the "light of consciousness".
+Elon Musk has stated that the main reason he founded SpaceX is to make humanity a multiplanetary species, and cites reasons for doing it including: To ensure the long-term continuation of our species and protecting the "light of consciousness".
 He also said, You want to wake up in the morning and think the future is going to be greatand that's what being a spacefaring civilization is all about.
 It's about believing in the future and thinking that the future will be better than the past.
 And I can't think of anything more exciting than going out there and being among the stars.

 The Space Launch System lifts off on its maiden flight to space, then on to the Moon.

-The Space Age marked a major comeback with the launch of NASA's Space Launch system during the Artemis I mission on November 16, 2022; this marked the first time a human rated spacecraft had been to the Moon in nearly 50 years, as well as the return of United States capability to get astronauts to the Moon with the Space Launch System and Orion.
+The Space Age marked a major comeback with the launch of NASA's Space Launch System and Orion during the Artemis I mission on November 16, 2022; this marked the first time a human-rated spacecraft had orbited the Moon in nearly 50 years, as well as the return of the United States' capability to send astronauts to the Moon.

-Additional goals for the 2020s include completion of the Lunar Gateway, mankind's first space station around the Moon, and the first crewed moon landing since the Apollo era with Artemis III, goals to expand beyond the original vision of the Space Age's original era in the 1960s.
+Artemis II, a crewed lunar flyby, launched on April 1, 2026, sending the first humans to the Moon's vicinity since the Apollo era; the crew set a new record for the farthest distance any human has traveled in space, surpassing the mark set by Apollo 13 in 1970.
+Additional goals for the 2020s include the completion of the Lunar Gateway, mankind's first space station around the Moon, the first crewed Moon landing since the Apollo era with Artemis IV, and goals to expand beyond the original vision of the Space Age's original era in the 1960s.

-The U.S. Military has also joined the new space age with the creation of the new Space Force on 20 December 2019.